Frederick Coombs

-Frederick Coombs (sometimes Willie Coombs and also known as George Washington II) was an eccentric who lived in San Francisco in the 19th century and believed himself to be George Washington.
+Frederick Coombs (1803 - April 9, 1874), sometimes Willie Coombs and also known as George Washington II, was an eccentric who lived in San Francisco in the 19th century and believed himself to be George Washington.
 For a time he was as popular a figure as Joshua A. Norton, the "Emperor of the United States and Protector of Mexico", and his deeds were reported in the local newspapers.
 He left the city after a feud with Norton, who he thought was jealous of his "reputation with the fairer sex" and moved to New York City.

 Early life and career

 Ambling along Montgomery Street.
 Coombs is the portly figure in the center of the picture.

 Little is known of his early life.
 According to his own account, he was born in England in 1803.
 Coombs was apparently a phrenologist by trade, though he was also an accomplished photographer, daguerreotypist, inventor, and possibly a marriage broker.
 He had travelled throughout the west during the 1830s giving demonstrations of phrenology, apparently accompanied by a giant and a dwarf, and published at least one book on the subject, 1841's Popular Phrenology, in which the features of George Washington's skull are praised on the introductory page.

 He was interested in railways and designed a type of electric locomotive that enjoyed some minor success as a curiosity but was never put into large scale production.
-In 1848, he visited England where he obtained some commissions for the use of his engine, and claimed to have received a proposition to supply his engine to the Russians.
-He spent five years in England before returning to the United States.
+In 1848, he visited England where he obtained some commissions for the use of his engine, returning to the United States in 1853.